Cambodia–France relations: French assistance

 France was part of the United Nations Transitional Authority in Cambodia.

 Migration

-France has one of the largest Cambodian diaspora communities outside the United States, largely because of the refugees who fled Cambodia who escaped the Khmer Rouge in the 1970s.
+France has one of the largest Cambodian diaspora communities outside the United States, largely because of the refugees who fled Cambodia to escape the Khmer Rouge in the 1970s.
 As of 2015, there are around 80,000 Cambodians living in France.
 A Cambodian restaurant Le Petit Cambodge was among the sites of the November 2015 Paris attacks, though it is unclear whether any Cambodians were among those killed.